 How you drive your off-road vehicle and what kind of vehicle you have will play a role in how well your vehicle handles the trail.
 Basically, you’ll need to have a basic knowledge of how to handle terrain such as, desert roads with gravel and boulders, sand, mud and even driving through water.
 Below are some basic off-roading tips that will keep you safe on the trails, beach or anywhere you plan to take your off-road vehicle:

-- Trails with packed dirt and gravel – General tips for driving on these types of trails include, keeping your thumbs outside of the steering wheel (that way you don’t break one if you go over a bump according to this article) and making minor steering corrections.
+- Trails with packed dirt and gravel – General tips for driving on these types of trails include, keeping your thumbs outside of the steering wheel and making minor steering corrections.
 Essentially, pay attention to the trail and don’t overcorrect.

 - Beach Trails or Sand Dunes – Before driving on a beach, make sure it is legal to do so.
 There will most likely be signs nearby, or you may need a permit before driving on the beach.
 You’ll also want to lower the air pressure in your tires to around 15 psi.
 When driving in sand, keep your momentum going, but don’t go faster than 25 miles per hour.
 Make sure to research the tides if your driving on a beach, high tides can make beach riding more difficult and potentially dangerous If your tires begin to sink move your steering wheel back and forth to gain traction, making sure not to move too quickly.